martinrf/maze-runner/README.md

 ## Maze Runner
-How to use it
+How to use it.

 ```
 yarn install
 node maze.js your-maze.maze
 ```

-Maze file describe the maze and its entrance using the first row as start row, start column.
+Maze file describe the maze and its entrance using the first row as start row, start column of the maze.

+eg:

 ```
 0,1
 A,B,A,A